 This Policy Analysis reviews evidence and key inferences from geographic variation research that have helped shape the ongoing policy debate about health care efficiency.
 More recent research, employing improved data and analytical approaches, indicates that unwarranted geographic variation is less extensive than believed.
 These findings support the emerging view that payment reforms narrowly targeted by geography would be ineffective in addressing local or national problems of health care costs and quality.
 A more direct and productive approach to reducing unwarranted variation in health care use and spending would be to focus policy changes on broader payment reform and oversight that can drive greater efficiency in health care delivery in all geographic areas.
 In other words, while geographic variation research has pushed the twin issues of uneven care and costs to the fore, it's ultimately the broader health care system—not geography—that should be the policy focus.
 The health reform law includes many avenues to broader system reform, including the creation of accountable care organizations, bundled payments and medical homes, that may help drive higher efficiency and quality.

-The National Institute for Health Care Reform contracts with the Center for Studying Health System Change (HSC) to conduct health policy research and analyses to improve the organization, financing and delivery of health care in the United States.
+The National Institute for Health Care Reform (NIHCR) contracted with the Center for Studying Health System Change (HSC) between 2009 and 2013 to conduct health policy research and analyses to improve the organization, financing and delivery of health care in the United States.
+HSC ceased operations on Dec.
+31, 2013, after merging with Mathematica Policy Research, which assumed the HSC contract to complete NIHCR projects.